John Kelly’s Mission Was to End the Trump Drama. Now He’s at the Center of It.

 In the fall McGahn reportedly filled Kelly in on why Porter only had interim security clearance, and they decided he should stay in his role, which involved handing sensitive documents directly to the president.
 Kelly even offered him more duties.

-A White House official said McGahn was only vaguely aware that Porter’s ex-wives had made damaging allegations against him, but he didn’t look into the matter because he said they were untrue.
+A White House official said McGahn was only vaguely aware that Porter’s ex-wives had made damaging allegations against him, but he didn’t look into the matter because Porter said they were untrue.

 The White House response to the Porter controversy abruptly shifted on Thursday, possibly because Sarah Huckabee Sanders was on vacation.
-A day after she said that Trump and Kelly had “full confidence” in Porter, Deputy Press Secretary Raj Shah made a rare admission: the White House “could have done better” in its response to the abuse allegations.
+A day after she said that Trump and Kelly had “full confidence” in Porter, Deputy Press Secretary Raj Shah made a rare admission: The White House “could have done better” in its response to the abuse allegations.

 It seems that did not go over well with the president.